quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Bidirectional Stream States {#stream-bidi-states}

 A bidirectional stream is composed of a send stream and a receive stream.
-Implementations might represent the state of the bidirectional stream as a composite of the states of the constituent send and receive streams.
+Implementations may represent states of the bidirectional stream as composites of send and receive stream states.
 The simplest model presents the stream as "open" when either send or receive stream is in a non-terminal state and "closed" when both send and receive streams are in a terminal state.

 {{stream-bidi-mapping}} shows a more complex mapping of bidirectional stream states that loosely correspond to the stream states in HTTP/2